influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withNodeSelector(nodeSelector)
 ```

-NodeSelector is a selector to schedule this step of the workflow to be run on the selected node(s).
-Overrides the selector set at the workflow level.
+"NodeSelector is a selector to schedule this step of the workflow to be run on the selected node(s).
+Overrides the selector set at the workflow level."

 ### fn spec.templateDefaults.withNodeSelectorMixin